S.E. Shires trombone review

 httpv://youtu.be/FgWMDm-eK-Y

 This is by far the best trombone I have ever played!
 It has a unique response, great precision, and a full, rich sound.
-The horn can play incredibly loud without cracking (as a matter of fact, I can´t really get it to crack…).
+The horn can play incredibly loud without cracking (as a matter of fact, I can’t really get it to crack…).
 The tone is not as sparkling as my old silver 2B, but this does not feel like a sacrifice.
 It has a more modern sound, and I actually prefer this.
 The horn really improves my playing.
 Whatever I throw at it, it turns into music.
 This trombone gives me more confidence and I feel much more relaxed while playing than before.

-The high A flat is usually a difficult tone on a trombone.
+The high A flat is usually a problematic tone on a trombone.
 It can be harder to hit than the surrounding notes and the sound is often a bit muffled.
 But not on my new horn – this little detail tells me a lot about the general quality of Steve Shires’ instruments!

 Do I recommend Shires trombones?
 YES!